AJWyman1/CIS-3025-FinalProject/README.md

     - Ascending stairs placed at the same location as descending stairs on Dungeon level above
 - Items
     - Weapons
-        - default constructors
+        - default stats
         - override defaults for customized weapons
     - Potions
+        - Healing potion
+        - ***More coming soon***
     - Food
         - Heals a percentage of Max HP
         - Randomly drops from monsters after their death
 - Enemies
     - Level 1, 2, 3
+        - increasing XP drop and inventory
+    - Interaction with other enemies
     - Randomized spawn based on dungeon level
+    - Move towards and attack player when close enough
 - Player
     - Customize Species and Class
     - Sets Attributes based on Class
     - Starting weapon based on Class
+    - Gains levels fighting through dungeon
 - Visuals
     - colors for all dungeon inhabitants, loot, and doors
-    - Unable to see inside rooms unless inside
+    - Unable to see inside rooms unless currently inside
     - See pathway ahead
-    - Room walls, doors, stairs visible after player discovers the room
+    - Room walls, doors, stairs, corridors, stay visible after player discovers the room
 ---

 ---
-### ToDo
+## ToDo

 - Game driver class to handle input and build dungeon